CaseyErbes/UTD-Projects/README.md

 # UTD-Projects
-A collection of projects I completed while attending UTD
+A collection of projects I completed while attending UTD.